Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/SLES_Image.md

 # Booting an Application Node with a SLE HPC Image (Technical Preview)

 A SLE HPC image is available for use with Application Node types such as gateways and LNet routers.
-This image is currently considered a "Technical Preview" as the initial support for booting with SLE HPC Images without COS.
+This image is considered a "Technical Preview" as the initial support for booting with SLE HPC Images without COS.
 This Application Node image differs from the standard COS-based image because this image does not include the COS kernel and libraries that Compute Nodes (CNs) have.

 The image is built from the same pipeline as Non-Compute Node (NCN) Images.
-Similarties may be noticed including the kernel and package versions.
+Similarities may be noticed including the kernel and package versions.

 This procedure documents how to boot and configure this image.

 ## Limitations

-As this is currently a "Technical Preview" of supporting SLE HPC Images on Application Nodes, there are several limitations:
+As this feature is a "Technical Preview" of supporting SLE HPC Images on Application Nodes, there are several limitations:

-* S3 presigned URLs with an expiration limit for the rootfs must be created.
+* S3 presigned URLs with an expiration limit for the `rootfs` must be created.
 * BSS parameters must be set with `cray bss bootparameters replace ...`
 * BOS Sessions and Templates are not supported.
 * CFS Configurations that operate on COS and NCN images are not yet supported.